trissicorn/simplewords/README.md

 # simplewords-versioning
-This repo is for storing the code of simplewords.
+This repo is for storing the markdown-code of simplewords.